Our Top Choice...

 The more standard charcoals are what you might be more likely to be familiar with.
 These charcoals often come in regular shaped lumps or briquettes, usually roughly pillow shaped.

-These charcoals can still be good, but their level of quality is going to naturally be a bit lower than any kind of hardwood charcoal.
+These charcoals can still be good, but the trouble of using charcoal of this quality level is going to naturally be a bit lower than any kind of hardwood version.

 This is due to 2 main reasons: their composition and method of creation.